lgsvl/data-marketplace-hyperledger-fabric/README.md

 # Deploy the Blockchain network using Kubernetes APIs

 Blockchain is a shared, immutable ledger for recording the history of transactions.
 For developing any blockchain use-case, the very first thing is to have a development environment for Hyperledger Fabric to create and deploy the application.
 Hyperledger Fabric network can be setup in multiple ways.
 In this repository we suppose that you have a running kubernetes cluster and a well configured Kubectl.
-This code pattern demonstrates the steps involved in setting up a data marketplace chaincode on Hyperledger on **Hyperledger Fabric using Kubernetes APIs**.
+This code pattern demonstrates the steps involved in setting up a data marketplace chaincode on **Hyperledger Fabric using Kubernetes APIs**.

-In our case, we used EKS as a Kubernetes instance with EFS for the persistent volumes.
+In our case, we used [EKS](https://aws.amazon.com/eks/) as a Kubernetes instance with [EFS](https://aws.amazon.com/efs/) for the persistent volumes.

 ## Featured technologies